matepek/vscode-catch2-test-adapter/README.md

 If the pattern is too general like `out/**/*test*`, it could cause unexpected executable or script execution (with `--help` argument) which would not just increase the test-loading duration but also could have other unexpeced effects.
 I suggest to have a stricter file-name convention and a corresponding pattern like `out/**/*.test.*` or `out/**/Test.*`

+**Remark** that `dependsOn` is experimental and only works well with paths inside of the workspace directory.
+Also note that if it is set, it will run the related tests automatically.
+It accumulates events for 2 seconds and run the related tests.
+Stupid logic, will be improved in the future.

 #### Variables which can be used in `name`, `cwd` and `env` of `executables`: